 Land, Directories, Property

-From Pete Payette comes this site detailing the forts of SK.
-Did your family work with the Hudson’s Bay Company (HBC) fur trade outposts or the Northwest Mounted Police (NWMP)?
+| Land – Forts | Canadian Forts, by Pete Payette | 18th-early 20th cent. | Pete’s site details the forts of SK.
+Did your family work with the Hudson’s Bay Company (HBC) fur trade outposts or the Northwest Mounted Police (NWMP)? |

-If you’re not a farmer, you probably have a little trouble reading the legal land descriptions for the Prairie provinces of Alberta, Saskatchewan and Manitoba.
-This is my goto lookup – and it’s free for the first 20 searches / day.
+| Land – Maps | GridAtlas | present day | If you’re not a farmer, you probably have a little trouble reading the legal land descriptions for the Prairie provinces of Alberta, Saskatchewan and Manitoba.
+You are limited to four free lookups/day so plan accordingly.
+If you make a mistake, you’ll have to wait another day. |

 Directories – Canada, the Ancestor Hunt